 KGCMC compared the relative costs of recountouring and covering the pile versus consolidating it with one of the other surface facilities, and found that relocating the material to the surface tailings facility is the most economical and environmentally protective solution.
-The geotechncial feasibility of blending production rock with tailings was studied in 2005 (Klohn Crippen, 2005).
-Laboratory tests conducted in a large scale permeameter cell measured the hydraulic and strength properties of tailings only, production rock only, and various blends of production rock and tailings.
-Based on the results, the following main conclusions were drawn:
+The geotechnical feasibility of blending production rock with tailings was studied in 2005 (Klohn Crippen, 2005).
+The long term performance of the production rock and tailings blend will also depend on the geochemical performance of the blend.
+Therefore, geochemical studies will test the geotechnical-recommended blend ratios for chemical stability, metal leaching, and acid generation potential.
+For more information on the results of the co-disposal geotechnical and geochemical studies, see the 2007 Tailings and Waste Rock Annual Report.